dwhips/FMD_Senior_Design/README.md

 from live ultrasound images by May of 2020 using python as the core image processing language

 # Team Members
-Daniel Whipple
+Daniel Whipple,
-Daniel Pederson
+Daniel Pederson,
-Emma Moravec
+Emma Moravec,
-Haley Kleinhans
+Haley Kleinhans,
 Allison Goetz